Flows of data conjoin circles of information in a cyberspace

 A reset of our ranking of the largest fund managers in infrastructure.

-We’ve changed the counting period for this year’s Infrastructure Investor 100, with the five-year rolling time frame covering the amount of capital raised for equity funds that held a final close between 1 January 2020 and 31 December 2024.
+The Infrastructure Investor 100’s five-year rolling time frame covers the amount of capital raised for equity funds that held a final close between 1 January 2021 and 31 December 2025.

 INSIDE THE II 100